-- (a) Officers involved in a use of deadly force or attempted use of deadly force incident are encouraged to contact their assigned PAT member if questions or concerns arise while on administrative leave or while under investigation. - (b) The Peer Assistance Team Coordinator or designee will contact the immediate supervisor of the involved officer(s) and provide information about recognizing symptoms of PTSD.
+- (a) Officers involved in a use of deadly force incident are encouraged to contact their assigned PAT member if questions or concerns arise while on Incident Review Leave or while under investigation. - (b) The Peer Assistance Team Coordinator or designee will contact the immediate supervisor of the involved officer(s) and provide information about recognizing symptoms of PTSD.
 Supervisors can also contact the Employee Assistance Program Coordinator or the Police Psychologist for information.
 Supervisors are to report to their chain of command subsequent behaviors which may indicate ongoing emotional distress.
 The chain of command will determine whether the subsequent behaviors will be reported to the Police Psychologist.